MISSION:

 The RV Park would be an additional attraction for the film industry by providing actors and key personal motorhome and RV accommodations all at one private and secure location.

-The 1878 West Penn Castle could transform the original cells into hospitality suites overlooking the scenic Ohio River.
+The 1878 West Penn Castle’s South Wing and Warden’s House could transform and expand the original cells into hospitality suites overlooking the scenic Ohio River.
 The Hotel rooms could include comfortable amenities but with historic finishes to maintain the atmosphere of the former facility and give the guests a unique and memorable experience assuming they have previously missed that one in their lives.

-Additional space could be converted into individual, private, and secure rooms as overnight births with their own sinks & commodes as a Hostel with common shower room facilities.
+Additional space could be converted into individual, private, and secure rooms as overnight berths with their own sinks & commodes as a Hostel with common shower room facilities at budget rates.

 Half of the suites could feature River Front Views.